SlowRoasted/DeathRolling/README.md

 Some simple code that will:

-1. Use brute force to approximate what the odds are when a game is played start at a given number.
+1. Use brute force to approximate what the odds are when a game is played starting at a given number.
 1. Use the exact formula to efficiently calculate the same odds.